zouppen/aoc-2024/log.md

 The code explains the details better than text, but the idea is to find a
 [line-line intersection](https://en.wikipedia.org/wiki/Line%E2%80%93line_intersection)
 of two lines.
-"Home points" are defined so that A intersects the origo and B intersects the prize point.
-Their slopes are their y and x deltas divided.
-If for both A and B the horizontal (x-axis) distance between their "home point" and the intersection point is divisible by their x delta, the is a solution for that particular "machine".
+"Home points" are defined so that the line for A intersects the origin (0,0) and line for B intersects the prize point.
+Line slopes are defined simply so that y delta is divided by x delta.
+If the horizontal (x-axis) distance between the "home point" and the intersection point is divisible by the x delta of the corresponding button and it applies to both A and B, then the count of button presses is that integer value.
+Otherwise there is no winning combination.

 Haskell was a good tool with built-in Rational type which allows doing non-lossy divisions and there was no need to do integer-only math.
-It might've improved computational efficiency, but this time no need to optimize further.
+It might've improved computational efficiency, but this time there wasn't any need to optimize further.
 Calculating the solution takes 3 milliseconds on my laptop, non-threaded.

 I also replaced the original bruteforcer from part 2 with the analytical solution but if you're interested, the old one is found in